 The guidelines should also include rules about what can and cannot be shared on social media.
 What’s happening internally isn’t always for the public’s consumption.

 You should also include some general guidelines about what are and are not good sources for facts.
 If I tweet out a headline from the satirical website The Onion people may call into question my reliability.
 However, tweeting out a link to a news agency like The New York Times, it’s much more believable.
 Every social media poster for your company must understand the difference between a reliable source and one that’s questionable.

 Create a Plan to Deal with Criticism and Negativity

 Inevitably, someone will offer a bad review or a negative tweet about your company.
-This happens to everyone.
+It happens to everyone.
 However, how you deal with it is essential.
 It’s important to make the customer feel heard without attacking him or her or taking offense.

 One of the jobs of a social media manager is to respond to messages, tweets, etc. That person must know how to keep their cool.
 This is true even when they feel insulted.
 They must know how to politely respond when a disparaging comment is made.
 All interactions between company employees and customers remain professional.

 Outline a plan for your employees so they have a way to deal with criticism and negativity before it arises.

 Clearly Outline Consequences for Breaking the Social Media Posting Rules

 Employees must know ahead of time that there are repercussions for posting inappropriate social media content.
 They must know they’ll be held accountable for their actions.